 How?
 Due to flexibility and overall increased mobility of the project, the client is basically required to be involved more deeply in the workflow.
 Otherwise, the project might not meet his expectations.

 However, that doesn’t mean that the client must be present at every meeting every time no matter what.
 Not at all.
 This responsibility lies on the shoulders of project managers who keep the client in the know about the undergoing of the projects and presents the results at a specific schedule.

-Another quite important feature of the time and material model is an ability to adapt the product according to the demands and needs of the market early on.
-At the APP Solutions, we advise beginning with an MVP in cases with both Time and Material as well as Dedicated team schemes, but with T&M it is the easiest path and the most cost-effective.
+Another quite important feature of the time and material model is the ability to adapt the product according to the demands and needs of the market early on.
+At The APP Solutions, we advise beginning with an MVP in cases with both Time and Material as well as Dedicated team schemes, but with T&M it is the easiest path and the most cost-effective.

-On the side note - because of hourly rates you can also streamline or expand the scope of operation depending on the budget possibilities and current needs of the project.
+On a side note – because of hourly rates you can also streamline or expand the scope of operation depending on the budget possibilities and current needs of the project.

 There is also another working model tangentially related to T&M that should be mentioned.
 It is known as Fixed-price.

-But the reality is a little bit more complicated and that makes the fixed-price model increasing unfeasible due to ever-changing nature of market and software development processes.
-Fixed price requires a lot of time for preparation of the project to a minuscule detail.
+But the reality is a little bit more complicated and that makes the fixed-price model increasingly unfeasible due to the ever-changing nature of market and software development processes.
+Fixed price requires a lot of time for the preparation of the project to minuscule detail.
 The technologies are rapidly evolving and the market is constantly changing gears.